Cyprus in the Eurovision Song Contest 2003: Voting

 Televoting was an obligatory voting method for all participating countries, which awarded 1, 2, 3, 4, 5, 6, 7, 8, 10 and 12 points to their ten favourite songs, in ascending order.
 Countries voted in the same order as they had performed.
 At the end of the voting phase, it was determined that Cyprus had been placed 20th in the field of 26 entries, receiving 15 points in total from three nations, including the maximum 12 points from Greece, which they had also given 12 points to through their public televoting.
-The results of the Cypriot vote were presented by Loukas Hamatsos who served as spokesperson for the nation.
+CyBC appointed Loukas Hamatsos as its spokesperson to present the results of the Cypriot vote.